nbrownus/streamstash/README.md

 - Add some helpers for things like renaming fields in filters?
 - Have outputs allow renaming fields?
 - Maybe outputs have format functions that can be defined that would format the data?
+- ElasticSearch output needs some love, dropped a few messages

+### Blah

+Inputs accept events and fill out the most basic of things: message, timestamp, source Message may need to be decoded so the user adds filters for specific sources or based on event data